How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 GOAL #2 – FROM “AVERAGE” TO FIT

-If you are already average/healthy (14 – 24% bf for men or 21 – 31% bf for women)—and you have some experience in the gym—you might aim to lose 1 lb of fat per week.
+If you are already average/healthy (14 – 24% bobf for men or 21 – 31% bf for women)—and you have some experience in the gym—you might aim to lose 1 lb of fat per week.
 That’s 3500 calories, which means a 500 cal/day deficit.

 This is still a challenge, but much easier to maintain, and it’s what I’d recommend for most people who are trying to get to their “next level” of fitness.
 It’s what I stick to when I’m cutting fat.

 If you can manage to cut a pound of fat each week without losing muscle you’ll be down 8lbs of fat in two months!
 For an average male (165lbs with 18% body fat) that takes you to 13.8% body fat!
-(29.7lbs fat – 8lbs fat)/157lbs total mass.
-You will notice a difference in that body fat percentage.
+(29.7lbs fat – 8lbs fat)/157lbs total mass You will notice a difference at that body fat percentage.
 (In my experience, guys notice some abdominal definition around 12% body fat).
 This is a great/safe deficit for most people.

 GOAL #3 – SINGLE DIGIT BODY FAT, BRO